PSG and Man City to meet in Champions League group stage - RFI

 Liverpool will face Spanish champions Atletico Madrid, meaning a return to the Wanda Metropolitano stadium where they beat Tottenham Hostpur in the 2019 final to win the European Cup for the sixth time.

-Jurgen Klopp's side will also play AC Milan and FC Porto in Group B. Milan are back in the Champions League for the first time since 2013/14.
+Jurgen Klopp's side will also play AC Milan and FC Porto in Group B. Milan, the seven-time winners of the trophy, are back in the Champions League for the first time since 2013/14 after coming second in Serie A last season.

+"I laughed, to be honest, pretty loud because it is a tough group obviously," Klopp told Liverpoolfc.com.

 Manchester United came out in Group F with Villarreal, Atalanta and Swiss champions Young Boys.